Free Energy Landscapes, Diffusion Coefficients, and Kinetic Rates from Transition Paths: Theoretical Methods

-where, under the hypothesis of rare transition events, there is a plateau for a broad interval of $t$ values larger than the typical microscopic timescale (e.g., of molecular vibrations) and smaller than the MFPT. $q^*$ is any point close to the separatrix: only efficiency is affected if they differ significantly.
+where $h_A(q)$ and $h_B(q)$ are the indicator functions of metastable states $A$ and $B$.
+Under the hypothesis of rare transition events, there is a plateau in the values of $k$ for a broad interval of $t$ values larger than the typical microscopic time scale (e.g., of molecular vibrations) and smaller than the MFPT. $q^*$ is any point close to the separatrix: only efficiency is affected if they differ significantly.

 The rate can be computed numerically by shooting $N_s$ MD simulations from $q^*$ with random atomic velocities drawn for the Maxwell-Boltzmann distribution: for a given $t$, $k(t)$ is the product of the sum of initial velocities for trajectories ending up in $B$, divided by the total number of shots $N_s$, and of a term containing information about the free energy barrier